-The camp provides 10 various-sized cabins, 32 powered sites, and 30 tent sites, along with shared kitchen and ablution blocks.
+The camp provides 10 various-sized cabins, 32 powered sites, and30 tent sites, along with shared kitchen and ablution blocks.
 It has been leased to a private operator for a term of 20 years, and Council is working with the lessee to improve the facilities for expected tourism growth and demand.
-A \$461k cofunded project between the Tourism Infrastructure Fund and BDC's Reserves Contribution Fund was completed in late 2024 to increase the capacity and efficiency of the campground's wastewater system.
+A \$461k cofunded project between the Tourism Infrastructure Fund and BDC Development Contributions Fund was completed in late 2024 to increase the capacity and efficiency of the campground's wastewater system.